Stunning medieval Manor House once owned by Henry VIII himself - This historic treasure has been luxuriously refurbished.

 Whilst the manor itself may be 800 years old, rest assured that the accommodation on offer is anything but dated.
 With state of the art appliances, thermostatically controlled radiators, designer soft furnishings and luxury bathrooms, the manor house certainly wont leave discerning visitors wanting.

 In the medieval gourmet kitchen you can cook up a feast or call in the caterers to provide for you using the range cooker with 4 ovens and 6 burners.
 The kitchen also offers an American fridge/freezer, drinks refrigerator, dishwashers, microwave, blender, toaster, kettle and automatic coffee maker, coffee press and all the crockery and accoutrements you need to eat like a king.
 Modern day living nestled deep in the bowels of history.

-The main lounge is the perfect place to relax on the sumptuous Chesterfield sofas, whilst warming your hands on the cavernous open hearth fire.
 Unlike the lords and ladies of the past, you won’t be short of ways to pass the time.
-There is a flat screen TV and DVD player as well as Sky TV, and WiFI internet access throughout.
+There is a flat screen TV and DVD player as well as WiFI internet access throughout.
 The ground floor also offers two bedrooms, sleeping five guests between them and a stunning luxury bathroom.

 The bathrooms in the house are fitted to the highest of standards and offer claw toed, roll top baths.
 As you would expect from accommodation of such high calibre, fluffy towels and first class toiletries come as standard.